pwndbg/pwndbg/DEVELOPING.md

 * We have a caching mechanism (["memoization"](https://en.wikipedia.org/wiki/Memoization)) which we use through Python's decorators - those are defined in `pwndbg/memoize.py` - just check its usages

+* To block a function before the first prompt was displayed use the `pwndbg.decorators.only_after_first_prompt` decorator.

 * Memory accesses should be done through `pwndbg/memory.py` functions

 * Process properties can be retrieved thx to `pwndbg/proc.py` - e.g. using `pwndbg.proc.pid` will give us current process pid